 Julia’s use of unusual locations, highly creative settings, street-cast models, accented with cinematic lighting are hallmarks of her very distinctive style of photography.
 She insinuates visual tensions in her images, and imbues them with a hint of mystery, which combine to tease the viewer to re-examine the picture, each time seeing more content and finding a deeper meaning.
 These distinctive qualities have established enthusiasts for her work worldwide and at all ends of the cultural spectrum, from casual viewers to connoisseurs of fine-art photography.

 Fullerton-Batten’s work has received much critical acclaim and has been featured in The New Yorker, Financial Times, Vogue Korea, and Le Monde, among others.
+She was commissioned by The National Portrait Gallery in London to shoot portraits of leading people in the UK National Health Service.
+She won the 2019 LensCulture Visual Storytelling Award and is a Hasselblad Master.
 Her work was the covering image for Thames and Hudson’s 2009 book A Guide to Collecting Contemporary Photography.
-She has shown at esteemed international institutions like the Centre Pompidou, Paris; Museum of Contemporary Art, Shanghai; Museo Thyssen-Bomemisza, Madrid; and a solo exhibition at the National Portrait Gallery in London.
-In 2014, her work was featured in an exhibition at the Swedish Museum of Photography titled Fotograsfika.
+She has shown at esteemed international institutions like the Centre Pompidou, Paris; Museum of Contemporary Art, Shanghai; Museo Thyssen-Bomemisza, Madrid; the Swedish Museum of Photography; Musee de l'Elysee, Lausanne, Switzerland; and a solo exhibition at the National Portrait Gallery in London.
+Julia currently lives in London